walidelnozahy/homey-website-cms/src/pages/index.md

         meeting space
       title: Downtown
       image: /img/downtown.png
+    - link: test
+      text: >-
+        We believe that good coffee has the power to bring people tog required ether.
+That’s why we decided to turn a corner of our shop into a cozy meeting space
+      title: Guaranty and Offices
+      image: /img/garanti.png
   heading: Our goal is to help you choose
   subheading: the best investment possible
 title: Great coffee with a conscience